 When you’re thinking ”Party”, the name Las Vegas says it all.

 If it’s a significant birthday you’re celebrating, this spot could be just right for the less than perfect physical state we find ourselves in the day after festivities.

 With fewer steep peaks and more curvy blue runs this will be a little more compatible to the Vegas-style of partying.
 Throw in some wonderful scenery and well-connected lifts.

 All you’ll have to do is cross your fingers for that powder to fall.

 The best sunset in the Alps.

-I’m always impressed by the stunning views from this venue’s panoramic windows.
+I’m always impressed by the stunning views from this venue’s panoramic windows (which recently underwent window restoration).
 In its spacious modern building, a converted old cable car houses an incredible setting at the top of the mountain.

 It’s a cut above most alpine restaurants with a modern, elegant finish to everything and if you want to go black tie, this is definitely a good venue for such swagger.

 If you like period dramas then I can see this one being a favourite.